apache/flink/docs/setup/config.md

 a TaskManager can have at the same time and how well buffered the channels are.
 If a job is rejected or you get a warning that the system has not enough buffers available, increase this value (DEFAULT: 2048).
-- `taskmanager.network.bufferSizeInBytes`: The size of the network buffers, in bytes (DEFAULT: 32768 (= 32 KiBytes)).
 - `taskmanager.memory.size`: The amount of memory (in megabytes) that the task manager reserves on the JVM's heap space for sorting, hash tables, and caching of intermediate results.
 If unspecified (-1), the memory manager will take a fixed